Michaelvilleneuve/react-native-perspective-image-cropper/README.md

 `$ react-native link react-native-perspective-image-cropper`

-This library uses react-native-svg, you must link its content too.
+This library uses react-native-svg, you must install it too.
+See https://github.com/react-native-community/react-native-svg for more infos.

-`$ react-native link react-native-perspective-image-cropper/node_modules/react-native-svg`

 Download opencv2.framework from here https://sourceforge.net/projects/opencvlibrary/files/opencv-ios/2.4.13/ and unzip it in your `ios` then in XCode, right click on project, choose `add files to yourproject` and select `opencv2.framework`